Intelligent-Mirror-IM/Back-end-Server-side-PI-/docs/CHATBOT_API_DOCUMENTATION.md

 ## Authentication

-Some endpoints require an active user session tracked by the `currentActiveUser` global variable.
+Some endpoints require an active user session tracked by the `activeUsers` module.
 This is different from the JWT authentication used in the Mobile API.

 ## Endpoints